facioquo/uswds-design-patterns/README.md

 # Essential design patterns | U.S. Web Design System

-A basic Angular website demonstrating design patterns and experimentation with [U.S. Web Design System](https://designsystem.digital.gov) (USWDS).
+An Angular framework website demonstrating design patterns and experimentations with [U.S. Web Design System](https://designsystem.digital.gov) (USWDS).
 Each pattern is a separate site page with its own isolated stylesheet and typescript file, to make it easy to see its implementation.
 All design patterns are listed on the [uswds.facioquo.com](https://uswds.facioquo.com) home page.

 ## Getting started with this Angular site